scilus/scil-documentation/source/our_tools/flows.rst

 Visualization
 *************

-Once you've run your different scripts, you'll get different files in your different results.
+Once you've run your scripts, you'll get various files in your results directories.
 The first thing to do is to check your DTI metric in `MI-Brain <https://scil-documentation.readthedocs.io/en/latest/intro_to/explore_software.html#mi-brain>`_.

 The second thing you can do is view the mosaic of your different bundles: